xuankimtran/docs-1/pages/katalon-studio/docs/web-service-samples.md

 ### Description

-This keyword is to use the POST request to send the user information including username, password, age, gender, and avatar to the server to create an account.
+This keyword is to use the POST request to send the user information including username, password, age, gender, and avatar to the server to create an account, then extract the new user ID from the response.
 ### Parameters

 <table>